Updated on June 25th, 2019 by Bob Ciura

 - Price-to-earnings ratio

-3M is off to a poor start to 2019, having recently cut its sales and earnings guidance for the rest of the year.
-In addition, rising litigation expenses are lingering headwinds that could continue to impact the stock.
+3M is off to a weak start to 2019, with a poor first-quarter earnings report that badly missed analyst estimates for both revenue and earnings-per-share.
+Making matters worse, 3M reduced its sales and earnings guidance for the rest of 2019.
+In addition, litigation expenses are increasing, posing a lingering uncertainty that could continue to impact the stock.

 At the same time, 3M is a high-quality business with a long history of dividend growth.
-Its attractive dividend yield of 3.5% and investments in strategic growth areas could provide a quick turnaround for this time-tested dividend growth stock.
-This could make 3M a stock to buy in May 2019.
+Its attractive dividend yield of 3.3% and investments in strategic growth areas could allow this Dividend King to turn itself around sooner rather than later.
+This could make 3M a stock to buy in June 2019.

-3M is a diversified global manufacturer, which sells more than 60,000 products that are used every day in homes, hospitals, office buildings and schools around the world.
-3M is composed of several separate divisions.
+3M is a diversified global manufacturer, operating in the industrials sector.
+3M has an enormous product lineup including over 60,000 products that are used every day around the world.
+3M has multiple business segments.
 The Industrial segment produces tapes, abrasives, adhesives and supply chain management software and solutions, while Safety & Graphics manufactures personal protective gear and security products.

 Its Healthcare segment supplies medical and surgical products as well as drug delivery systems.
 3M’s Electronic & Energy division produces fibers and circuits with a goal of using renewable energy sources while reducing costs.
 Lastly, the Consumer division sells office supplies, home improvement products, protective materials and stationary supplies.

-Business conditions remained strong through 2018.
-3M posted strong financial results for the fourth quarter, as adjusted earnings-per-share increased 10%, due in part to a solid 3% organic revenue growth rate.
+3M’s challenged results to start 2019 came as a surprise to investors, as 2018 was a very strong year for the company.
+In 2018 the company reported 10% adjusted EPS growth for the fourth quarter, due in part to a solid 3% organic revenue growth rate.
 For the year, adjusted EPS increased 14% to $10.46.
 Organic revenue growth increased 3.2%, while share repurchases fueled additional EPS growth.
 3M returned $4.9 billion to shareholders in 2018 in the form of share buybacks.

 Source: Investor Presentation

-3M performed well last year, but things suddenly changed for the worse to start 2019.
-3M released weak first-quarter results and significantly reduced its full-year outlook.
+Even though 3M reported strong growth rates in 2018, conditions worsened quickly to begin 2019.
+The first quarter was extremely difficult, with 3M reporting disappointing results and significantly reducing its full-year outlook.
 Revenue declined 5% to $7.9 billion, which was $162 million below expectations.

 Source: Investor Presentation